estherwafula/esther-portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

 ## Instructions for use in your own website
-Make sure to do a find replace for idems-ng-starter and replace it with the name of your repository.
+Make sure to do a find replace for esther-portfolio and replace it with the name of your repository.

-For example if your repository is called awesome-portfolio-website use find replace to replace all instances of idems-ng-starter with awesome-portfolio-website.
+For example if your repository is called awesome-portfolio-website use find replace to replace all instances of esther-portfolio with awesome-portfolio-website.

 ## Development server